T

 PaceStandard

-This 4-day family-friendly itinerary for San Diego balances iconic attractions with relaxed beach time and historical exploration.
-You'll experience the world-famous San Diego Zoo, the historic USS Midway Museum, and the beautiful beaches of La Jolla and Coronado.
-Immerse yourselves in the vibrant culture of Old Town and the Gaslamp Quarter, enjoying delicious local cuisine throughout your trip.
+This 4-day family-friendly itinerary for San Diego balances iconic attractions with coastal relaxation.
+You'll explore world-class institutions like the San Diego Zoo and USS Midway Museum, discover the natural beauty of La Jolla, and soak in the historic charm of Old Town.
+Enjoy delicious local cuisine and scenic bay views throughout your trip, making for a memorable family adventure.

 Day 1 · San Diego